 Ari Herzog <firstname.lastname@example.org>

-At one point in the movie, Patch says that humans are the only organisms on earth that kill their own kind; this is not the case - chimpanzees also do this, and sharks eat their young.
+Patch says that humans are the only organisms on Earth that kill their own kind.
+This is not the case.
+Chimpanzees also do this, for example.
 See more »

 Hunter Patch Adams: